Architectural Technician (ARCH) Architectural Technology (ARC3)

 - May have some drafting or construction experience

-- During independent design projects students determine a structure’s physical needs, and design solutions that creatively address the use of space, costs, construction methods, zoning and the environment.
-Then they bring their concepts to life, creating a 3D scale model of their designs
+- During independent design projects, students determine a structure’s physical needs, and design solutions that creatively address the use of space, costs, construction methods, zoning and the environment.

 Outstanding faculty make the difference

-After the first two semesters, students earn a certificate in Residential Drafting and Design.
-Upon graduation, they have the option to continue into Year Two of Architectural Technician/Technology (see courses below).
+After the first two semesters, students earn a certificate in Residential Drafting and Design Techniques.
+Upon graduation, they have the option to continue into year two of Architectural Technician/Technology (see courses tab).

 - First Year - Semester One